 Here is an interesting reading on Wikipedia with loads of information.

 Are you looking for a specific design?
-We can can custom make the pictorial carpet as per your selection of size, colour scheme, material: pure silk, pure wool or silk-wool blend.
+We custom make the pictorial carpets as per your selection of design, size, colour scheme and material: pure silk, pure wool or silk-wool blend.

 Shalimar Garden (Hamadan)

-Harmonizing the renowned Shalimar Bagh (Garden) in Srinagar, Kashmir, with a work of art is a glowing tribute to the elements of the nature.
+Harmonizing the renowned Shalimar Bagh (Garden) in Srinagar; Jammu And Kashmir (India), with a work of art is a glowing tribute to the elements of the nature.
 The different windows of this Hamadan design represents the various entrances or the gateways to this garden Shalimarï that literally translates to the Garden of Paradise in Kashmir.

 The tree is a time-honored motif in Oriental art; its fruit is a source of sustenance and its leaves give welcome shade.
 It also provides the weaver with a convenient way of filling the field with directional design.
 Tree and shrub designs are found in classical Indian and Persian rugs but their style is inspired more by contemporary miniature painting than by the archaic design found in Sassanian art, in which two animals are depicted nibbling at the lower branches of a tree.
 It was also an adopted tribal emblem and is found in nineteenth-century rugs by the Ersari, Baluch and the Qashqai.